GreatFruitOmsk/pyqtdeploy-mirror/doc/pyqtdeploy.rst

     :align: center
     :scale: 50

-Simply check all the PyQt modules that are used.
+Simply check all the PyQt modules that are imported by the application.

 :program:`pyqtdeploy` understands the dependencies between the different PyQt modules and will automatically check any additional modules that are required.
-Therefore the same effect could have been achieved by only specifying the :mod:`~PyQt5.QtWidgets` module.
-However it is better to explicitly specify all the modules imported directly by the application.
+It is recommended that modules explicitly imported by the application are checked even if they are also implicity imported.

 .. note::
     These modules must be compiled statically.
 If you plan to use a separately